Other Treatments in Colchester, Essex

 Physiotherapy is an important part of your recovery and it will help you learn how to use both sides of your body again and gain back as much muscle strength and range of movement as possible.
 At Bodyworks, we can help you regain your mobility and independence.

 A stroke can have a huge impact on someone's life and it can affect them in many different ways.
 We are very aware that rehabilitation for stroke survivors is very personal to each individual and so aims for her assessments and treatments to reflect this.
 We can also advise your family or your carer on how to help you with mobility on a daily basis.
 Get in touch for more information on our stroke rehabilitation in Colchester, Essex.

 Benign Paroxysmal Positional Vertigo (BPPV) in Colchester, Essex

 Benign Paroxysmal Positional Vertigo (BPPV) in Colchester, Essex is dizziness thought to be caused by debris which has collected within a part of the inner ear.
-This debris can be thought of as "ear rocks", although the formal name is "otoconia".
-These are small crystals of calcium carbonate derived from a structure in the ear called the "utricle".
+This debris can be thought of as "ear rocks", although the formal name is otoconia.
+These are small crystals of calcium carbonate derived from a structure in the ear called the utricle.
 The utricle may have been damaged by head injury, infection, or other disorder of the inner ear, or may have degenerated because of advanced age.